 The regulatory capital requirement for Operational Risk is derived from the 99.9 % percentile.
-Since Q4 2017, the economic capital is also set at 99.9 % percentile, see the section "Internal Capital Adequacy".
+Since Q4 2017, the economic capital is also set at 99.9 % percentile.
 Both regulatory and economic capital requirements are calculated for a time horizon of one year.